LouisBrunner/Vriska/README.md

 Vriska
 ======

-A simple thread and network library, cross-plateform and written in C++.
+A simple thread and network cross-plateform library written in C++.

 License